 Not worrying about how your picture looks can be incredibly liberating.
 Painting in the dark allows you to paint from the heart and adds an element of fun.
 Seeing how everyone's paintings look when the lights go on can also be a wonderful moment.

 Draw in the sand

 Using your entire body to draw something can help to relieve stress and tension.
-Experiment with different tools and methods of painting on big canvasses until you find something you like.
-Once you've drawn something large - why not draw something very small?
+Experiment with different tools and methods of painting on big canvases until you find something you like.
+Once you've drawn something large, why not draw something very small?
 The subjects of your large and small drawings may reveal something undiscovered about yourself.